dspeyer/dspeyer.github.io/magic.md

 Prerequisite: Bard, perform (any music) +10.
 If you cast a spell with a duration while performing music, you may set the duration to “as long as the music lasts” at no cost.
 *This feat only applies to spells cast from these sources*

+#### Silent Song
+Prerequisites: Bard, Telepathy
+You can create entirely spiritual music.
+This does not require any ability to create sound, and cannot be heard by mundane means, but any spirit within 20 meters can perceive the music.
+This counts as "performing music" for bardic purposes, such as replacing a verbal component or powering the Musical Duration feat.
+This can be used as a free area-affect Send Thoughts, but conveys music rather than raw ideas, and is therefore far more culture-dependent.
+Also, any lyrics in this music must both rhyme and scan.

 #### Checklist Caster
 Prerequisite: wizard.